-From the writer who brought you Iono the Fanatics, it's The Miko's Words and the Witch's Incantations AKA The Caged Miko and the Whimsical Witch (Kotonoha no Miko to Kotodama no Mahou) 『ことのはの巫女とことだまの魔女と』
+From Miyabi Fujieda, it's The Miko's Words and the Witch's Incantations AKA The Caged Miko and the Whimsical Witch (Kotonoha no Miko to Kotodama no Mahou) 『ことのはの巫女とことだまの魔女と』.
+It ran from 2005 to 2006, originally being published in Yuri Shimai before moving to that magazine's successor, Comic Yuri Hime.

 Her sensibilities irritated that someone would just lock away another human being, Letty impetuously smashes the barrier and declares Tsumugi free.
 Tsumugi is flabbergasted, as she would have no idea what to do in the outside world that she has never known, and points out that if Letty is so adamant about this, she has to take her with her.
 And so they run off together into the night on Letty's broomstick.